SupTarr/Python-Flask-Template/README.md

 ## About The Project

 This project was completed as part of `Flask: Develop Web Applications in Python` form `educative`.
-I am tasked to make full use of Flask and Python knowledge and its accompanying documentation to create an a website for a fictional animal rescue organization.
+I am tasked to make full use of Flask and Python knowledge and its accompanying documentation to create a website for a fictional animal rescue organization.

 ## Technologies